ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 I have totalled the codified sentiments and discussed them below.
 See Appendix for full results codification table.

 I was unable to track individual progress from september to december.
-The questionnaire were anonymous and students forgot the fake-names/identifiers that had used in the first questionnaire.
-(I need a new strategy for this in future)
+The questionnaire were anonymous and students forgot the 'code-names' that had used in the first questionnaire.

 ### Results - Codification - Commentary